nthehai01/exercise-quality/README.md

 # excercise-quality
-Practical Machine Learning Course Project
+This is the Course Project of [Practical Machine Learning](https://www.coursera.org/learn/practical-machine-learning/) on Coursera.